 Accessibility & prescription status

 In Estonia, LNG EC is available over the counter from pharmacies, which means that EC can be purchased without a prescription.
-UPA EC is registered in the country but not available in the market yet.
+UPA EC is registered in the country since 2015 and since June 2017 is available in the market.

 |Type of EC||Approximate Cost||Brand(s) Available|